Navina-Murugadas/Employee-Database-Management-System/README.md

-# Employee Database Management System
+# EMPLOYEE DATABASE MANAGEMENT SYSTEM
   Managing the details of the employees by Database Management system using Django

 # Summary: